alicolville/Weight-Tracker/readme.txt

 * Maintenance: Removed support for the shortcode [wt-legacy], you must use [wt] instead.
 * Maintenance: Removed redundant setting "Hide tab descriptions" from the "User Experience" settings page.
 * Maintenance: Removed redundant setting "Tab appearance" from the "User Experience" settings page.
+* Maintenance: Removed redundant setting "Switching to a drop down" from the "User Experience" settings page.

 = 10.6 =